Tropical cyclones in 2025: January–June

 Dikeledi formed on January 6, gradually intensifying over the next four days until making landfall in Northern Madagascar as a Category 2 equivalent cyclone on January 11.
 The cyclone weakened to a tropical storm south of Mayotte before rapidly strengthening back to Category 2 intensity, making landfall near Nacala at that strength on January 13.
 In late January, two tropical cyclones formed; one of them, moderate Tropical Storm Faida, brought heavy rainfall to Madagascar on February 5, while the other, moderate Tropical Storm Elvis, brought rain on the South of Madagascar in the end of January.
 After Faida dissipated, Tropical Cyclone Vince entered the basin from the Australian region on February 4.
 Four days later, it became the most intense cyclone of the season and the first very intense tropical cyclone since Cyclone Freddy two years before.
 At February 12, Vince had transitioned to being extratropical.
 At the same day, Taliah had entered the basin fluctuating between a moderate tropical storm and a strong tropical storm before becoming a post-tropical cyclone at February 18.
 Six days later, Garance and Honde had formed, Garance receiving its name the day after.
 Garance intensified rapidly into an Intense Tropical Cyclone, making landfall at Réunion at February 28 as a Category 2.
 Honde brought heavy rainfall to Mozambique and then southern Madagascar as a Category 1.
 Jude formed as a disturbance south of the Chagos Islands on March 6.
 It intensified at March 8, receiving its name.
 Ivone entered the basin on March 8 and on the same day intensified to a Moderate Tropical Storm and received its name.
 Jude made landfall in Mozambique as a Category 1 at March 10.
 Courtney from the Australian region entered the basin on March 29, becoming an intense tropical cyclone.
 After nearly a month of inactivity, on April 20 Subtropical storm Kanto was named reaching a peak intensity of 75 km/h (10 minute sustained) winds with a central pressure of 993 hPa.
 This was the first subtropical storm named by Météo-France, which added the subtropical cyclone category starting with this cyclone season.

-On 25 October 2025, the India Meteorological Department (IMD) reported that a depression over the southeast Bay of Bengal was moving westwards and likely to intensify into a cyclonic storm before crossing the Andhra Pradesh coast near Kakinada with wind speeds up to 100 km/h.